Doc-Cirrus/orthanc-mongodb/docs/testing.md

     * Refresh page
     * Delete patient
     * Refresh page
-    * Expected results: patient is deleted with all studies/series/instances hierarhy.
+    * Expected results: patient is deleted with all studies/series/instances hierarchy.
 There are no records regarding patient in DB.
 3. Protect-unprotect
     * Upload patient
-    * Click on protect/un-ptrotect option
+    * Click on protect/un-protect option
     * Refresh page
     * Expected results: patient protected remains consistent.
 4. Send to remote modality